 Over the next few weeks, Luigi's frostbite will continue to shrink and die off, and eventually, the damaged area will fall off entirely.
 I was assured this is not as painful as it sounds.
 He really does seem okay and certainly loves the extra attention he has been getting!

 While Luigi’s story gives an example of winter drama, there are ways to prepare your flock for routine winter health and to prevent frostbite.
-Check out this older blog on our site that has great tips.
 Good luck and stay warm!